 OS Grid Ref:- NY288078

-Stickle Tarn lies in a dramatic location below the steep eastern face of Harrison Stickle (736 metres/ 2,415 feet), the tarn is a waterfilled corrie lying at an elevation of 473 metres (1552 feet) and has a depth of around 50 feet.
-The tarn was enlarged by the building of a stone dam in 1838 and is used to supply water for the inhabitants of Great Langdale.
+Stickle Tarn lies in a dramatic location below the steep eastern face of Harrison Stickle (2,403 feet), the tarn is a waterfilled corrie lying at an elevation of 473 metres (1552 feet) and has a depth of around 50 feet.
+The tarn was enlarged by the building of a stone dam in 1838 for the Gunpowder works at Elterwater.

 Left- Stickle Tarn and Harrison Stickle Right - Stickle Ghyll